sebastiangoetz/RuMROS/maze-world-generator/README.md

 * Finds the path from start to end using BFS
 * Draws the maze with solution path overlayed in `maze_step3_solution.png`
+* Draws treasure chests as small yellow squares inside the maze

 ### ✔️ Maze Export to Gazebo World